jpetazzo/minimage/README.md

 And a bunch of Dockerfiles to build that code.

+## Wow that's a lot of Dockerfiles

+The goal is to show many combinations of build and run
+stages: do they work?
+What's the size of the final image?

 Each Dockerfile has a pretty long name, with the following convention:

 `Dockerfile.PROGRAM-TO-BUILD.BUILD-IMAGE[.RUN-IMAGE]`